OpenEvalProject/evals/manuscripts/elife-26975/v3/manuscript.md

 The mushroom body (MB) is the center of associative learning in insects (Erber et al., 1980; Heisenberg et al., 1985; de Belle and Heisenberg, 1994; Dubnau et al., 2001; McGuire et al., 2001; Mizunami et al., 1998).
 Sensory information enters the MB via the calyx, where the dendritic claws of Kenyon cells (KCs) receive synaptic inputs from projection neurons of olfactory and other modalities including visual, gustatory and thermal (Vogt et al., 2016; Kirkhart and Scott, 2015; Yagi et al., 2016; Caron et al., 2013; Stocker et al., 1990; Wong et al., 2002; Strausfeld, 1976; Tanaka et al., 2004; Liu et al., 2015; Frank et al., 2015).
 The parallel axonal fibers of the KCs form the MB-lobes, the output region of the MB.
 A pattern of sparse activity in the KC population represents the identity of the stimulus.
 This sparseness is maintained through two mechanisms.
 First, individual KCs generally only spike when they receive simultaneous inputs from multiple projection neurons (Gruntman and Turner, 2013).
 Second, overall KC excitability is regulated by feedback inhibition from a GABAergic neuron, MB-APL, that arborizes throughout the MB (Papadopoulou et al., 2011; Lin et al., 2014a; Tanaka et al., 2008; Liu and Davis, 2009).
 Thus, only a small subset of KCs respond to a given sensory stimulus (Perez-Orive et al., 2002; Turner et al., 2008; Honegger et al., 2011; Murthy et al., 2008).
 Upon this representation of the sensory world, dopaminergic or octopaminergic neurons convey information of punishment or reward and induce memories that associate the sensory stimulus with its valence (Schroll et al., 2006; Schwaerzel et al., 2003; Liu et al., 2012; Burke et al., 2012; Riemensperger et al., 2005; Mao and Davis, 2009; Heisenberg, 2003; Claridge-Chang et al., 2009).

-The functional architecture of the MB circuit is best understood in adult
+The functional architecture of the MB circuit is best understood in adult Drosophila (Figure 1) (Ito et al., 1998; Lin et al., 2007; Tanaka et al., 2008; Strausfeld et al., 2003; Crittenden et al., 1998; Ito et al., 1997; Aso et al., 2014a; Pech et al., 2013).
+In each MB, the parallel axonal fibers of ~2000 KCs can be divided into 16 compartmental units by the dendrites of 21 types of MB output neurons (MBONs) and the axon terminals of 20 types of dopaminergic neurons (DANs).
+A large body of behavioral and physiological studies suggests that these anatomical compartments are also parallel units of associative learning (see e.g. Hige et al., 2015a; Lin et al., 2014b).
+In each compartment, the dendrites of a few MBONs overlap with axon bundles of hundreds of KCs.
+Punishment and reward activate distinct sets of DANs.
+DAN input to a compartment has been shown to induce enduring changes in efficacy of KC>MBONs synapses in those specific KCs that were active in that compartment at the time of dopamine release (Hige et al., 2015a).
+The valence of the memory appears to be determined by which compartment receives dopamine during training, while the sensory specificity of the memory is determined by which KCs were active during training (Liu et al., 2012; Heisenberg, 2003; Burke et al., 2012).

 ![Figure 1.](https://cdn.elifesciences.org/articles/26975/elife-26975-fig1-v3.jpg)

 **Figure 1.:** (A) An image of the adult brain showing the antennal lobes (AL), the mushroom bodies (MB) and an example of one of the ~50 types of projection neurons (PN) that carries olfactory information from the AL to the MB calyx and the lateral horn (LH).
 See Aso et al. (2014a) for more detail.
 The approximate position of the ~40 × 50 x 120 μm volume imaged by FIBSEM is indicated by the red dashed lines.
 (B) Magnified view of the α/β lobes showing the imaged volume.
 The α/β neurons bifurcate in the α1 compartment and project to the α and β lobes.
 The white box indicates the portion of the α3 compartment shown in Video 2.
 (C) Simplified diagram of the circuit organization in the α lobe.
 The projection patterns of the axons of dopaminergic neurons (DANs) and the dendrites of the MB output neurons (MBONs) onto the parallel axonal fibers of Kenyon cells define three compartmental units in the α lobe.
 The DANs (green) and MBONs with dendrites in the α1, α2 and α3 compartments (purple), known from previous light microscopic studies (see Aso et al., 2014a for more detail), are indicated.
 Arrows indicate the main presynaptic sites of each of the extrinsic neuron types.
 The names of neurons (shown in the rectangles with rounded corners) are color-coded to reflect their main neurotransmitter: black, dopamine; orange, acetylcholine; green, glutamate; blue, GABA.
-In addition to MBONs with dendrites in the α lobe, all three compartments receive projections from the GABAergic MBON-γ1pedc>α/β (dark blue) and the glutamatergic MBON-β1>α feedforward neurons (magenta), whose dendrites lie in other MB lobes.DOI: http://dx.doi.org/10.7554/eLife.26975.002
+In addition to MBONs with dendrites in the α lobe, all three compartments receive projections from the GABAergic MBON-γ1pedc>α/β (dark blue) and the glutamatergic MBON-β1>α feedforward neurons (magenta), whose dendrites lie in other MB lobes.

 Compartments can have distinct rates of memory acquisition and decay, and the 16 compartments together appear to form a set of parallel memory units whose activities are coordinated through both direct and indirect inter-compartmental connections (Aso and Rubin, 2016; Cohn et al., 2015; Perisse et al., 2016; Aso et al., 2014a).
 The DANs which project to the α1 compartment, the ventral-most compartment of the vertical lobe (Figure 1), play a key role in the formation of appetitive long-term memory of nutritional foods (Yamagata et al., 2015).
 DANs that project to the other α lobe compartments, α2 and α3, play roles in aversive long-term memory (Aso and Rubin, 2016; Séjourné et al., 2011; Pai et al., 2013).
 All three of these compartments receive feedforward inputs from GABAergic and glutamatergic MBONs whose dendrites lie in other MB compartments (Aso et al., 2014a) known to be involved in aversive or appetitive memory (Aso and Rubin, 2016; Aso et al., 2010; Burke et al., 2012; Perisse et al., 2016).
 In addition, two types of MB-intrinsic neurons send arbors throughout the MB-lobes: a large GABAergic neuron, MB-APL, which provides negative feedback important for sparse coding (Papadopoulou et al., 2011; Lin et al., 2014a), and the MB-DPM neuron, which is involved in memory consolidation and sleep regulation (Waddell et al., 2000; Keene et al., 2006; Haynes et al., 2015; Yu et al., 2005a; Cervantes-Sandoval and Davis, 2012; Keene et al., 2004).